cescnghia/ADA2017/project/README.md

 # Title

-Trends on Twitter
+Trends detection on Twitter

 # Abstract

-Through the years, Twitter has grown in one of principal sources of trends in the United States.
-The goal is to compare the topics creating the newest trends and their speed of propagation over time and space.
-Through this project we would like to discover and highlight patterns in trends on Twitter in term of speed, spread and durability.
-The evaluation will be split according to some important topics such as politics or global warming/ecology.
-Besides, trends in tweets in three different languages, English, French and Spanish will be compared.
+Through the years, Twitter has grown in one of principal sources of trends in the world.
+The goal of this project is to detect trends in tweets.
+In order to achieve this, we extract the topics using LDA jointly with the finding and discussion of the top trends per month in 2014.

 # Research questions